vansencool/Yaml-Commands/README.md

 There is no need to register the command in plugin.yml or paper-plugin.yml

-Be sure to shady the library
+Be sure to shade the library